Cerebellum-Network/nodes-installation-scripts/scripts/generate-accounts/README.md

 <br />

 ## Configure app
-Open `.env` and update the with appropriate values.
+Open `.env` and update it with the appropriate values.

 |  Environment variable | Default value  | Description   |
 | ------------ | ------------ | ------------ |